Workout Rating is an important metric that TritonWear needs to calculate Readiness.

 A minimum of 75% of workouts in the past 28 days must have a Workout Rating entered for Readiness to be calculated accurately.
 Reaching this 75% mark is known as achieving Workout Rating compliance.

-This has to be done by each individual, a coach cannot skip Workout Ratings for the entire team.
+NOTE: This has to be done by each individual, a coach cannot adjust Workout Ratings for anyone but themselves.

 How to enter Workout Ratings

-Once a workout syncs, the workout card on the swimmer's activity feed will prompt for a rating.
+Once ratings are enabled, and a workout syncs, the workout card on the swimmer's activity feed will prompt for a rating.
 We've made it super simple to rate workouts.
 Simply drag the slider to the desired rating (0 -0 10), indicate if you were injured in the session, and save.

 If you are looking at a workout that is not yours, and the swimmer hasn't rated the workout yet, you'll see a card in the activity feed that looks like this: